ImTheSquid/Tuxphones/README.md

 Development is ongoing and therefore some features do not work fully or are broken.
 If you find a bug, open an issue!

 ## State of the Project
+### Project Activity
+We are very busy right now, so progress will be slow for the next few weeks to months.

 ### General Support
 We are currently working on supporting PulseAudio and X11.
 Once these become stable, we will start working on PipeWire and Wayland.